-"DBS Design" means to design the system components that will be used for this system.
-"DBS Development" addresses the use of that development environment (i.e., it covers the system development).
-"DBS Deployment" covers how agencies verify that the installed and running system is as it was designed and developed (i.e., that nothing has been changed or omitted).
+DBS Design means to design the system components that will be used for this system.
+DBS Development addresses the use of that development environment (i.e., it covers the system development).
+DBS Deployment covers how agencies verify that the installed and running system is as it was designed and developed (i.e., that nothing has been changed or omitted).

 The DBS Design area focuses on identifying and establishing motivation and goals for information and information system security and privacy needs.
 This includes assessing the environment risk posture and the design to mitigate those risks.
-Assessing the risk posture in the DBS Design area requires defining the security Concept of Operations (CONOPS) related to the business or mission needs, risk analysis, and assessment in order to identify potential weaknesses and vulnerabilities, and mandated policies related to regulation, governance, and compliance.
+Assessing the risk posture in the DBS Design area requires defining the security CONOPs related to the business or mission needs, risk analysis, and assessment in order to identify potential weaknesses and vulnerabilities, and mandated policies related to regulation, governance, and compliance.
 This will enable the security architect to initiate a design that can incorporate appropriate security safeguards.